gvwilson/fiction/santas/index.md

 "Get to the chimney!"
 Gran-Granna Tumbly shouted.
-Her sword flashed back and forth, knocking bullets away from them.<span class="sidenote">Or possibly from her teapot.
+Her sword flashed back and forth, knocking bullets away from them.<span class="note">Or possibly from her teapot.
 Finner wondered about that later…</span>

 The big santa picked him up like a sack of laundry